Passport Photos for a Newborn Baby

 I hope this information about white noise proves useful to some of you.
 Let me know if it helps xxBig sister nose to nose with her new baby sister at their baby photoshoot listening to white noise

-8 Things to do before your Baby Arrives
+8 Things to do before your Newborn Baby Arrives

 Photograph of baby girl in a basket full of pink roses